Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Validation of proposed method and performance comparison

-\subsection{PI Control}
+\subsubsection{PI Control}

-The proportional integral (PI) controller is a feedback control loop that computes an error signal by determining the disparity between the system's output and a reference or desired value.
-This algorithm continuously monitors the output voltage and adjusts the duty cycle of the converter to maintain the desired output voltage level.
-In simpler terms, it keeps a close eye on the output voltage and makes necessary changes to ensure it stays at the right level.

-The PI controller employs a feedback control loop mechanism to mitigate the impact of disturbances in a system, guide the system towards a desired state, and establish clear relationships between system variables.
-It takes the error at a specific time, \emph{e(t)}, as its input, which indicates the disparity between the measured and reference values.
-The PI controller generates an output termed as "actuation", \emph{a(t)}, which specifies the action to be taken for the considered plant or system.
-The actuation, \emph{a(t)}, is calculated as the sum of two components: the proportional gain ($k_p$) multiplied by the magnitude of the error, and the integral gain ($k_i$) multiplied by the integral of the error over time as shown in Fig. \ref{fig: pi_cir}.
-The action, \emph{a(t)} can be written as,
+The PI controller is a feedback control loop that calculates an error signal by measuring the difference between the system’s output and a desired reference value.
+This algorithm constantly examines the output voltage and modifies the duty cycle of the converter to uphold the desired output voltage level.
+To put it simply, it closely monitors the output voltage and adjusts it as needed to maintain the correct level.
+The PI controller utilizes a feedback control loop mechanism to minimize the influence of disturbances in a system, steer the system towards a desired state, and define explicit linkages between system variables.
+The input of the system is the error at a certain time, $e(t)$, which represents the difference between the measured and reference values as shown in Fig. \ref{fig_6}.
+The PI controller produces an output called ‘actuation’, denoted as $a(t)$, which determines the action to be implemented for the given plant or system.
+The actuation, $a(t)$, is determined by adding two components: the product of the proportional gain ($k_p$) and the magnitude of the error, and the product of the integral gain ($k_i$) and the integral of the error over time.
+The function, $a(t)$, can be written as Eq. \ref{eq:pi},

-The PI controller generates a control signal, \emph{a(t)} at time t by summing the proportional (P) and integral (I) terms.
-The control signal exhibits a proportional increase in response to the error, aiming to reduce the steady-state error.
-This error correction is based on the current steady-state error.
-The proportional gain ($k_p$) alone can lead to oscillations due to quick reactions.
-To address this, the integral gain ($k_i$) contributes to the control signal based on accumulating past steady-state errors, helping to reduce steady-state errors over time.